Continuous glucose monitoring amongst pregnant women with early-onset type 2 diabetes

 What does the study involve?

 Eligible participants will be approached early in pregnancy and if consent is given they will be enrolled.
-All participants will wear a masked sensor for 7-14 days to collect baseline CGM data.
-Participants will then be randomly allocated to receive either study CGM or the current standard of care (fingerprick blood glucose monitoring, or continuous glucose monitoring) for the rest of pregnancy.
+All participants will wear a masked sensor for 4-14 days to collect baseline CGM data.
+Participants will then be randomly allocated to receive either study CGM or standard of care (finger-prick blood glucose monitoring) for the rest of pregnancy.

 Study visits are aligned with routine antenatal visits every 4 weeks.
-A blood sample for metabolic phenotyping will be obtained at the recruitment visit.
+An optional blood sample for metabolic phenotyping will be obtained, usually at the recruitment visit.
 The participant will be asked to complete questionnaires at the recruitment visit and then again at around 32 weeks' gestation.
 Blood samples for HbA1c will be taken at baseline, 28-week, 32-week, and 36-week visits.
 Participants in the control arm will wear a masked sensor for 14 days at 20, 28, 32 and 36 weeks' gestation.
 Following delivery we will collect information on birth and infant.
-20-25 participants will also be interviewed at baseline and around 32-36 weeks' gestation to examine, among other things, barriers and facilitators for CGM use in this population.
+20-25 participants will also be interviewed towards the end of pregnancy, or post-partum, to examine, among other things, barriers and facilitators for CGM use in this population.

 What are the possible benefits and risks of participating?